 From the Department Head

 Howdy!
 Welcome to the Department of Kinesiology & Sport Management (KNSM) at Texas A&M University.

 KNSM has outstanding faculty, staff, students, and facilities and has been consistently recognized as one of the nation’s largest and best programs in our field.
 Our faculty and students are actively engaged in the practice and study of physical activity, sport and health that is making a national and international impact.

 The department is comprised of four divisions including Health Education, Kinesiology, Sport Management, and the Physical Education Activity Program (PEAP).
-Department majors prepare for careers in allied health, athletic training, applied exercise physiology, basic exercise physiology, community health, clinical exercise physiology; dance science, motor behavior, motor neuroscience, school health (teacher certification), sport management, sports pedagogy (teacher certification), and sports physiology.
+Department majors prepare for careers in allied health, athletic training, applied exercise physiology, basic exercise physiology, community health, clinical exercise physiology, motor behavior, motor neuroscience, school health (teacher certification), sport management, sports pedagogy (teacher certification), and sports physiology.
 Our allied health, motor behavior, basic exercise physiology, and applied exercise physiology programs provide relevant preparation and opportunities for students to take necessary pre-requisites for seeking entry into professional schools like nursing, physical therapy, occupational therapy, dentistry, and medicine or graduate study in our fields.